Jack Tatum

 John David Tatum (November 18, 1948 – July 27, 2010) was an American professional football safety who played 10 seasons from 1971 through 1980 with the Oakland Raiders and the Houston Oilers in the National Football League (NFL).
 He was popularly nicknamed as "the Assassin" because of his playing style.
 Tatum was voted to three consecutive Pro Bowls (1973–1975) and played on one Super Bowl-winning team in nine seasons with the Raiders.
 He is also known for a hit he made against New England Patriots wide receiver Darryl Stingley in a 1978 preseason game that paralyzed Stingley from the neck down.
 He won a national championship at Ohio State.

-A member of the College Football Hall of Fame, Tatum played college football for the Ohio State Buckeyes and was a twice an All-American, in 1969 and 1970.
-He was selected by the Raiders in the first round of the 1971 NFL draft, with whom he earned a reputation as a fierce competitor and one of the hardest hitters ever to play the game.
+A member of the College Football Hall of Fame, Tatum played college football for the Ohio State Buckeyes and was a twice an All-American in 1969 and 1970.
+He was selected by the Raiders in the first round of the 1971 NFL draft with whom he earned a reputation as a fierce competitor and one of the hardest hitters ever to play the game.
 Tatum was also noted for his involvement in the Immaculate Reception play during a 1972 playoff game versus the Pittsburgh Steelers.

-Tatum's hitting style was well recognized in the 1970s, and his New York Times obituary stated Tatum was a "symbol of a violent game".
+Tatum's playing style was well recognized in the 1970s and his New York Times obituary stated Tatum was a "symbol of a violent game".

 Early life

-Tatum was born in Cherryville, North Carolina, and grew up in Passaic, New Jersey, where he had little interest in playing sports in his early years.
+Tatum was born in Cherryville, North Carolina and grew up in Passaic, New Jersey, where he had little interest in playing sports in his early years.
 Tatum did not begin playing football until he entered his sophomore year at Passaic High School, where he played as a running back, fullback and defensive back and was selected first-team All-State.
 He was selected a high school All-American as a senior.
 In 1999, the Newark Star-Ledger named Tatum as one of New Jersey's top ten defensive players of the century.